gaps-closure/capo/README.md

 * partitioner

 ## Running the Partitioner
 To run the partitioner in command line, following the steps [here](partitioner/README.md).
-To run the partitioner in Visual Studio Code, follow the instructions in [CVI](../cvi/README.md) to build and install Code.
+To run the partitioner in Visual Studio Code, follow the instructions in [CVI](../cvi/README.md) to build and install Code, if it has not been installed.
 Then following the following steps.

 Start VS Code as follows, if it is not already running.